This post may contain affiliate links.

 These Sous Vide Duck Breasts have crispy skin on the outside and deeply rich and tender meat on the inside.
-Sous vide method will have you cooking like a pro, making the restaurant-quality duck breasts at your own home!
+Sous vide method will have you cooking like a pro, simply cook them at 135°F for 2 hours, and you’ll make the restaurant-quality medium-rare duck breasts at your own home!

 Unlike chicken breast, the breast of the duck is a rich and dark meat, covered by a thick layer of fat.
 Low and slow is the preferred method to produce the most tender duck meat, making it an ideal candidate for sous vide cooking.